lilab-bcb/cumulus/docs/cellranger.rst

 		  - false
 		  - false
 		* - scaffold_sequence
-		  - Scaffold sequence in sgRNA for Purturb-seq, only used for crispr data type
+		  - Scaffold sequence in sgRNA for Purturb-seq, only used for crispr data type.
+If it is "", we assume guide barcode starts at position 0 of read 2
 		  - "GTTTAAGAGCTAAGCTGGAA"
-		  -
+		  - ""
 		* - max_mismatch
 		  - Maximum hamming distance in feature barcodes for the adt task
 		  - 3